Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

-Age demographic is another important factor.
-Initially you’ll want to consider a certain age group, but if your products or services are flexible, you can create content that will appeal and resonate with anyone.
-The more leads, the merrier!
+Age demographic is a vital factor in lead generation.
+Initially, you’ll want to consider a specific age group, but if your products or services are flexible, you can create content that will appeal and resonate with anyone.
+The more, the merrier!

-Let’s face it, everyone is on social media.
-From your great grand auntie who you swear you’ve never even met, to your nephew who was only 4, last time you checked.
+Let’s face it, everyone is on the internet.
+From your great grand auntie who you swear you’ve never even met, to your nephew who was only 4 last time you checked.

-And in just so much as a millisecond, someone from across the globe can be up-to-date on something happening far, far away from them.
+And in just a millisecond, someone from across the globe can be up-to-date on something happening far away from them.

-So you see how this can possibly boost whatever you’re trying to sell?
+Do you see how this can boost whatever you’re trying to sell?

 The thing about social media is that it leans more towards producing quality content rather than a large quantity of content.

-Because of this, you can expect a surge of traffic to your business if you market it properly on this platform.
+Because of this, you can expect a surge of traffic to your business if you market it correctly on this platform.

-Joining Facebook groups is a great place to start, it contains your target market and you’re not only putting content out, you’re also learning a thing or two.
+Joining Facebook groups is a great place to start.
+It contains your target market, and you’re not only putting content out, but you’re also learning a thing or two.

 Instagram, now owned by Facebook, is the next most effective platform.
-Despite it being constrained to mostly images, fleeting stories and short videos, it still holds a huge impact in the social media industry.
+Despite being restricted to mostly images, fleeting stories, and short videos, it still has a massive impact on the social media industry.

-YouTube has also taken the world by storm, being the first video-sharing platform of its kind, it’s been home to a large number of content creators.
+YouTube has also taken the world by storm.
+With it being the first video-sharing platform of its kind, it’s been home to a large number of content creators.

-Video creation is impactful because you’re able to fit more content into lengthy videos unlike the other two platforms that only allow a certain number of minutes.
+Video creation is impactful because you can fit more content into lengthy videos, unlike the other two platforms that only allow a certain number of minutes.

 Content creators and other influencers have become an asset to the way information circulates.

-They are called “influencers” because their viewers have deemed them credible enough to influence the things they engage in, the products they consume, the services they avail of and even the way they live.
+They are called “influencers” because their viewers have deemed them credible enough to influence the things they engage in, the products they use, the services they avail of, and even the way they live.